Feline leukemia misconceptions

 One of the biggest misconceptions about feline leukemia, which suppresses a cat’s immune system, is that it is an automatic death sentence.
 There are many variables, however, that come into play that determine how FeLV will affect a particular cat.

-FeLV: How serious is it?
+FeLV in cats: How serious is it?

 "Many people think FeLV cats are sick and dying and have no quality of life," says cat caregiver Joni Miller.
 "The reality, though, is felines who are positive for the virus can remain healthy for months or years after their diagnosis until the virus becomes active."
 In fact, some cats can live to be 10 to 15 years old if they are diagnosed as an adult.
 Whatever length their life ends up being, their time can be joy-filled.